zlaski/loudgain/README.md

 ### Here be dragons: A word on MP3 files and ID3 tags

-The good news: If you work with **FLAC** or **Ogg Vorbis** files, all **this doesn’t apply to you**.
+The good news: If you work with **FLAC** or **Ogg Vorbis** files, all of this **doesn’t apply to you**.
 Then again, no dragons.
-FLAC and and Ogg Vorbis files have ever been using "Vorbis Comment" type tags which are easy-going, straightforward and have supported UTF-8 ever since.
+FLAC and Ogg Vorbis files use "Vorbis Comment" type tags which are easy-going, straightforward and have supported UTF-8 ever since.

 MP3 files can have more than one kind of tags: _ID3v1_, _ID3v1.1_, _ID3v2.2_, _ID3v2.3_, _ID3v2.4_, and _APEv2_.
 To make it even more complicated, ID3v1, ID3v2 and APEv2 tags can _co-exist_ in the same file.
 Plus, the encoder (like LAME) can set gaining info in its header.
 It’s a mess, really.